waldronlab/BugSigDBEnrich/inst/www/help.md

 Let’s use the signature [bsdb:1\/2\/1](https://bugsigdb.org/Study_1) as an example.
 This signature contains only two elements manually annotated in
 BugSigDB: Anaerostipes (genus) and Lacticaseibacillus zeae (species).
+The following examples assume that "Exact taxonomic rank" has been set to "Yes".

 If "genus" is checked, only Anaerostipes will be included.<br>
 If "species" is checked, only _Lacticaseibacillus zeae_ will be included.<br>